Author Guidelines

 Email address

 The abstract should be clear, concise, and descriptive.
-This abstract should provide a brief introduction to the problem, objective of paper, followed by a statement regarding the methodology and a brief summary of results.
+This abstract should provide a brief introduction to the problem and objective of the paper, followed by a statement regarding the methodology and a brief summary of the results.
 The abstract should end with a comment on the significance of the results or a brief conclusion.
-The abstract length should be between 150-200 words
+The abstract length should be between 150-200 words.

 3-5 keywords arranged in an alphabetical order, separated using a semi-colon